 Whether it's the region's awe-inspiring scenery or its reputation as the host to a music festival that ultimately helped to form the counterculture movement of the 1960s, there's no denying it: art and culture play an important role in the Catskills' way of life.

-Today, the artistic legacies left behind by renowned artists of the Hudson River School and the rock and roll behemoths who performed at the 1964 Woodstock Festival have inspired a new generation of artists, performers and creative souls who call the Catskills home.
+Today, the artistic legacies left behind by renowned artists of the Hudson River School and the rock and roll behemoths who performed at the 1964 Woodstock Festival have inspired a new generation of Catskills artists, performers, and creative souls.

 Here, the relationship between art and place is harmonious, and it’s because of this that you’ll find artistic creations in the most surprising of places, including...